Dian Farmer Learning To Grow Our Own Food

-If you have a squash plant that is wilting, yellowing, or suddenly dying, chances are you have a squash bug or squash vine borer (SVB) problem.
+If you have a squash plant that is wilting, yellowing, or suddenly dying, chances are you have squash bug damage or a squash vine borer (SVB) problem.
 These two pests are the most common problems for squash plants, and they can be difficult to tell apart.

 The best way to determine which pest is damaging your squash plant is to look for the tell-tale signs of each.
 For squash bugs, you’ll typically see small brownish-gray bugs on the underside of the leaves of the plant.
 For squash vine borers, you might see small, flat reddish-brown anywhere on your plant.